-February 13, 2017
+March 13, 2019

-Heidi Holliday, Executive Director Kansas Center for Economic Growth House Concurrent Resolution 5005 Testimony House Federal and State Affairs Committee
+Emily Fetsch, Director of Policy and Research Kansas Center for Economic Growth Written testimony in opposition of House Concurrent Resolution 5009 House Committee on Federal and State Affairs

-Chairman Barker and Members of the Committee:
+Dear Chairman Barker and Members of the Committee:

-Thank you for the opportunity to provide testimony in opposition to House Concurrent Resolution 5005.
-The Kansas Center for Economic Growth (KCEG) is a nonpartisan organization dedicated to promoting balanced budget and tax policies that help ensure all Kansans prosper.
-We urge the Committee to reject this proposal, which jeopardizes our nation's future economic health.
+Thank you for the opportunity to provide testimony in opposition to House Concurrent Resolution 5009.
+The Kansas Center for Economic Growth (KCEG) is a project of Kansas Action for Children, a nonprofit, nonpartisan organization.
+KCEG conducts research and analysis to promote balanced state policies that help every Kansan prosper.
+We urge the Committee to reject this proposal, which jeopardizes our nation's economic health, for the following reasons.

-There is no clear procedure to limit the process, scope, or outcome of a constitutional convention.
+- There is no clear procedure to limit the process, scope, or outcome of a constitutional convention.
 The Constitution provides no guidance whatsoever on even the most basic format of a convention, such as the delegate selection procedure or the required number of votes to adopt amendments.
-A convention could set its own agenda and adopt a new ratification process, without any other body - like the courts - exercising clear authority to check radical developments.

-Adding a federal balanced-budget requirement to the U.S. Constitution risks significant economic damage.
-During economic downturns, the amount of federal revenue collected automatically falls as jobs are lost and consumer spending declines.
-However, "automatic stabilizers" like unemployment insurance are able to offset some of these harms - cushioning economic fallout while creating short-term budget deficits.
-Requiring a balanced federal budget, no matter the state of the national economy, risks triggering recessions during weak economic times and making economic downturns even longer and more painful.
-Such an amendment would force policymakers to cut spending, raise taxes, or both precisely when the economy is weakest.
+A convention could set its own agenda and adopt a new ratification process without any other body such as the courts exercising clear authority to check radical developments. - Adding a federal balanced-budget requirement to the U.S. Constitution risks significant economic damage.
+During economic downturns, the amount of federal revenue collected naturally falls as jobs are lost and consumer spending declines.
+However, "automatic stabilizers" such as unemployment insurance can offset some of these harms cushioning economic fallout while creating short-term budget deficits.
+Requiring a balanced federal budget, no matter the state of the national economy, risks triggering recessions during weak economic times and making economic downturns longer and more painful.
+Such an amendment would force policymakers to cut spending, raise taxes, or both, precisely when the economy is weakest.